suvarnak10/Spotter/README.md

 - **Ranking Algorithm**: The backend calculates a ranking for each selected location based on factors such as proximity to competitors, competitor ratings, and the number of ratings.

-- **Detailed Information**: The app displays detailed information about each selected location, including its ranking and relevant business information.

 ## Setup Instructions